mediameets/psh-commands/README.md

 ### Overriding

 It is possible to override all of the commands in this library.
 One situation where you want to override the command is for example `sw6:release:zip`.
-This command creates a ZIP archive of your plugin folder and excludes unwanted files like composer.lock.
+This command creates a ZIP archive of your plugin/app folder and excludes unwanted files like composer.lock.
 So if you want to modify the excluded file list you need to override this command.

 Do the following steps:

-1. To override the command create a folder for example `psh/sw6/release/actions` in your plugins root folder.
+1. To override the command create a folder for example `psh/sw6/release/actions` in your plugins/apps root folder.

 2. Then copy the `sw6:release:zip` action (shell script) and make the desired changes: